Chuck Billy: Influences and vocal style

+Billy's vocal style has changed considerably over the years from a clear, high-pitched thrash style to a lower register approaching a death grunt.
+Since the Low album, he has mixed both styles, sometimes within the same song.

 Awards and honors

 In 2013, California State Assemblyman Jim Frazier honored Billy on the State Assembly floor for his positive influence on the Native American community.

 Billy became the first Native American to be permanently featured in the memorabilia display at the Hard Rock Hotel in Albuquerque, New Mexico, in 2013.
 He is also recognized in the National Museum of the American Indian exhibit in the Smithsonian Institution titled "Up Where We Belong: Native Musicians in Popular Culture", which was on display through January 2, 2011.

 Personal life

 Billy was born to a Native American father and a Mexican mother.
 He is of the Pomo Native Americans, an indigenous people of Northern California, and is proud of his Native American heritage, sometimes giving a shoutout to his "Native brothers and sisters" in the audience.
 The song "Trail of Tears" is a tribute to his heritage, as are "Allegiance" and "Native Blood".
 Billy is first cousins with Stephen Carpenter, co-founder and lead guitarist of alternative metal band Deftones.

 In 2001, Billy was diagnosed with germ cell seminoma; his was a rare medical situation since this type of cancer usually manifests in men's testicular region, while in Billy's case the tumor appeared in the chest region near his heart.
 In August 2001, friends organized the Thrash of the Titans benefit concert, held to raise money for Billy's medical expenses.
 Following chemotherapy, he has since been given a clean bill of health and continued to work with Testament.

-In March 2020, Billy and his wife Tiffany tested positive for COVID-19 following the completion of The Bay Strikes Back tour in Europe; he was the third person to have returned home sick from the aforementioned tour, following Will Carroll of Death Angel and Gary Holt of Exodus.
-Testament confirmed the testings in a statement and had been quarantined in his home since then.